gstavrinos/ros_rvv/README.md

 `/ros_rvv/latched_cloud`: Set this to false if the pointcloud map message changes, else, the node will listen to it only once and then unsubscribe.

+`/ros_rvv/cloud_mapping`: A boolean that defines whether the map is static or constantly changing (running a mapping procedure e.g. octomap_mapping)

+`/ros_rvv/default_cloud_colour`: The colour of the cloud points when not viewed at all.

+`/ros_rvv/cloud_viewed_channel`: The colour channel that represents the viewing-scale of each point.
+Possible values are "r", "g" and "b".

+`/ros_rvv/viewed_area_calculation_expression`: User-defined mathematical expression that is used to calculate the viewed area.
+It *must* include a `dt` variable which is the time difference and optionally an `r` variable which is the range.
+As an example, the user can use the "3\*dt/math.pow(*r,4)" string as an input.
+Currently supported only by pointcloud viewed area representation (not occupancy grid).

 `/ros_rvv/max_time`: The time in seconds after which, the area is considered fully viewed. (<=0 for instant viewed areas)